eigenhombre/splasher/README.md

 The `System/exit` is required for your Seesaw / Swing app to exit.

-`lein run` will run the included example.
+In the Splasher project, `lein run` will run the included example.

 ## License